infant-cognition-tampere/gazelib-fixtures/README.rst

 The data has been collected through the following experiment.
 The participant is asked to follow a white square on a screen.
 For the first 10 seconds, the square stays still at the center of the screen.
 The participant stares at the square and blinks his eyes a few times.
 After the 10 seconds, 12 attention shifting trials were played.
 With each trial, the square first appears at the middle, and after two seconds, moves to a corner.
 For the first 4 trials, the participant was asked to follow the square as quickly as possible.
 For the next 4 trials, the participant was asked to pause the saccade between the center and the corner and then continue to the corner.
 For the last 4 trials, the participant was asked to do arc-like saccades.

+Tobii TX300 eye tracker was used to capture the data.

 **Detailed description** of the used collection methods can be found at ``docs/method-description.pdf``.